Kyle Tucker Player Props: Astros vs. Cardinals

 Kyle Tucker At The Plate

-- Tucker has driven in a run in 29 games this year (38.2%), including 11 games with more than one RBI (14.5%).
+- In 30 games this year (39%), Tucker has picked up an RBI, and in 11 of those games (14.3%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 29 of 77 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.